indeedeng/iwf/README.md

 **iWF will make you a 10x developer!**

-iWF is a platform for developing resilient, fault-tolerant, scalable long-running applications.
+iWF is an API orchestration platform for building resilient, fault-tolerant, scalable long-running applications.
-It offers a convenient abstraction for durable timers, background execution with backoff retry, customized persisted data (with optional caching, and indexing), message queues, RPC, and more.
+It offers an orchestration coding framework with abstractions for durable timers, async/background execution with backoff retry, KV storage,  RPC, and message queues.
 You will build long-running reliable processes faster than ever.

 iWF is built on top of [Cadence](https://github.com/uber/cadence)/[Temporal](https://github.com/temporalio/temporal).
 Temporal adopted as [a framework](https://github.com/temporalio/awesome-temporal).
 Same for [Cadence](https://github.com/uber/cadence#cadence).